-The Post-Tenure Reassigned Time Award is a pilot program (“the Pilot”) that provides course release(s) for tenured Assistant and Associate Professors to engage in meritorious research, scholarly, and creative activity.
+The Post-Tenure Reassigned Time Award is a pilot program (“the Pilot”) that provides course release(s) for tenured Assistant and Associate Professors to engage in meritorious research, scholarly, and creative activities.
 The Pilot shares the same objectives and will enable the same types of faculty research projects as the PSC-CUNY Research Awards program.
-Pilot guidelines are identical to PSC-CUNY Research Award guidelines unless otherwise specified.
+The Pilot guidelines are identical to PSC-CUNY Research Award guidelines unless otherwise specified.
 Proposals are invited from all academically relevant disciplines.
 Supported activities (enabled by course release) may include diverse research forms and methods; efforts to start, continue, or finish a project; and/or pursuit of external grant awards.
 The Pilot will span Academic Years 2025-2026, 2026-2027, and 2027-2028, at which time the Pilot may be continued, modified, or terminated.
-The Pilot’s terms are codified by the 2023-2027 collective bargaining agreement between CUNY and the PSC.
+The terms of the Pilot are codified by the 2023-2027 CUNY/PSC collective bargaining agreement.

 The annual application deadline is December 15.
-Applications submitted after December 15 will be rejected.
+Applications submitted after December 15 will not be considered.

-Eligible submissions must occur through the RFCUNY Grants Proposal system.
+Eligible submissions must occur through the RFCUNY Post-Tenure Reassigned system.

 Structure